-Masks are a must-have in any beauty lover’s arsenal!
-They’re not just effective skin care, loaded with skin-nourishing ingredients for glowing skin - they’re great for giving us a moment of self-care and relaxation.
+Facial mask is a must-have in any beauty lover’s arsenal!
+It is not just an effective skincare product, loaded with skin-nourishing ingredients for glowing skin - they’re great for giving us a moment of self-care and relaxation.
 When it comes to inner and outer beauty, face mask products are essential.

-In the pursuit of beauty, face masks should have a part in everyone’s skin care routine - here’s a cheat sheet of the different types of face mask and which skin type they’re best for.
+In pursuing beauty, facial masks should be part of everyone’s skincare routine - here’s a cheat sheet of the different types of face masks and which skin type they’re best for.

-For oily skin, masks like this make a huge difference - clay masks are able to absorb excess oil and impurities for clearer, softer skin.
-They’re best used once or twice a week for maintaining matte, shine-free skin.
+For oily skin, masks like this make a huge difference - clay masks can absorb excess oil and impurities for clearer, softer skin.
+They’re best used once or twice a week to maintain matte, shine-free skin.

 Masks containing charcoal are ideal for acne-prone skin - charcoal sponges up dirt and acne-causing bacteria, clearing breakouts for perfect skin.
 These can be used once or twice a week to keep skin clear of pimples.

-These are a mask that you’d leave on for at least 15 minutes - all skin types can use sheet masks as a refreshing skin treat.
+You’d leave these masks on for at least 15 minutes - all skin types can use sheet masks as a refreshing skin treat.
 They’re best for restoring dehydrated skin and plumping the skin.
 Since their main benefit is moisture, they can be used as often as you like!

-Sleeping masks are the only kind that you can leave on overnight - hence their name.
-They’re similar to heavy moisturisers, but have a higher concentration of skincare ingredients so you wake up with gorgeous, glowing skin.
+Sleeping masks are the only kind you can leave on overnight - hence their name.
+They’re similar to heavy moisturisers but have a higher concentration of skincare ingredients, so you wake up with gorgeous, glowing skin.

 Knowing when to use them depends on the kind that you’re using.
-Like all things beauty, face mask products need to be used in the right order.
+Like all things beauty, facial mask products need to be used in the correct order.
 Here are some tips to make the most of these incredible products in your skincare routine!

-Your sleeping mask should come after moisturiser.
-They tend to be quite thick in texture - in fact, they’ll be so thick that there’s no point applying anything after them, to save them for last in your nighttime skincare routine.
+Your sleeping mask should come after face moisturiser.
+They tend to be quite thick in texture - in fact, they’ll be so thick that there’s no point applying anything after them to save them for last in your nighttime skincare routine.